visual-layer/visuallayer/README.md

 ## Dataset Zoo
 We provide a [Dataset Zoo](https://docs.visual-layer.com/docs/available-datasets) where you can find all information for each VL Dataset.

-For each dataset in the zoo, we ran an analysis using [VL Profiler](https://app.visual-layer.com) and found issues pertaining to the orignal dataset.
+For each dataset in the zoo, we ran an analysis using [VL Profiler](https://app.visual-layer.com) and found issues pertaining to the original dataset.
-The following table is a detailed breakdown on the issues for each dataset.
+The following table is a detailed breakdown of the issues for each dataset.

 <table>
     <tr>
       <th align="left"><strong>Dataset Name</strong></th>
       <td style="text-align:left;"><strong>Total Images</strong></td>
-      <td style="text-align:left;">Total Issues (%)</strong></td>
+      <td style="text-align:left;"><strong>Total Issues (%)</strong></td>
       <td style="text-align:left;"><strong>Total Issues (Count)</strong></td>
       <td style="text-align:left;"><strong>Duplicates (%)</strong></td>
       <td style="text-align:left;"><strong>Duplicates (Count)</strong></td>